eq01/Wavelength/README.md

 # Wavelength 🎵

 A multi-model music genre classifier trained on 114,000+ Spotify tracks across 10 genres.
-Built as a final project for DS 4400 (Machine Learning and Data Intelligence) at Northeastern University.
+Built as a final project for DS 4400

 ## Overview